This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Upgrades to fixed-wing aircrafts

-- Artillery: modernization of existing equipment and possible purchase of additional units
+- Artillery: modernization of existing equipment and possible purchase of additional systems

 - Tactical and survival equipment